-The Lab Science course is designed to reflect the development of the Science and Engineering practices through the Science, Technology, and Engineering frameworks of Massachusetts.
-Each section is customized to meet the needs of the individual student to continue the development of their knowledge and application of science concepts.
+The Lab Science course series is designed to reflect the development of the science and engineering practices through the Science, Technology, and Engineering frameworks of Massachusetts.
+Each section is customized to meet the needs of the individual students enrolled to continue the development of their knowledge and application of science concepts.
 Enrollment in this course is only with permission from an administrator or as dictated by an individualized plan.